-While there are child-friendly variations of every instrument out there, it may be counterproductive to let them play an altered version of the instrument they wish to play at the beginning, since they may develop bad habits which will have to be unlearned when they’re old enough for a proper one.
+While there are child-friendly variations of instruments, it may be counterproductive to let kids play an altered version of the instrument they wish to play at the beginning.
+Why?
+Well, they may develop bad habits which will have to be unlearned when they’re old enough for the real deal.
 Waiting a few more years may prove better in the long run.

-In the meantime, you may wish to let them satisfy their musical urge by letting them play an instrument different, but similar to the one they eventually wish to play.
-Start them out on a recorder if they wish to play the flute, for instance.
-Or how about starting with the piano, which will enable them to learn a lot of musical theory from the start?
+In the meantime, you may want to let your children satisfy their musical urge by letting them play an instrument different, but similar to the one they eventually wish to play.
+Start them out on a recorder if they fancy playing the flute, for instance.
+Or how about starting with this Casio digital piano, which will enable them to learn a lot of musical theory from the start?

 Learning an instrument requires a lot of dedication.
 Their taste in music is probably much greater than their skill at the start, so patience is key.
 Since some children can get rather frustrated, it’s therefore vital for the parents to be supportive.
 Find them places where they can interact with other music-enthusiasts – such as a band or an orchestra – and always go to their concerts, if they wish to play in public.
 If they seem to lose interest and stop practising, think of new ways of daily encouragement and try to bring the fun back.